IIIF/api/source/api/presentation/3.0/index.md

 The {name} parameter in the URI pattern _MUST_ uniquely distinguish it from all other lists, and is typically the same name as the canvas.
 As a single canvas may have multiple lists of additional resources, perhaps divided by type, this _MUST NOT_ be assumed however, and the URIs must be followed rather than constructed _a priori_.

-The annotation list _MUST_ have an http(s) URI given in `@id`, and the JSON representation _MUST_ be returned when that URI is dereferenced.
+The annotation list _MUST_ have an http(s) URI given in `id`, and the JSON representation _MUST_ be returned when that URI is dereferenced.
 They _MAY_ have any of the other fields defined in this specification.

 The annotations, as described above, are given in a `resources` list.
 The resource linked by the annotation _MUST_ be something other than an image if the motivation is `sc:painting`, these are recorded in the `images` property of the canvas.
 The canvas URI _MUST_ be repeated in the `on` field, as above.